-What is a Premium?
+What is a Medicare Premium?

 A premium is an amount that an insurance policyholder must pay for coverage.
 Premiums are typically paid on a monthly basis.
-In the federal Medicare programMedicare is a federal health insurance program for people ages 65 and older and people with certain disabilities...., there are four different types of premiums.
+In the federal Medicare programMedicare is a federal health insurance program for people ages 65 and older and people with certain disabilities., there are four different types of premiums.

-For most people, the Medicare Part A is hospital inpatient coverage for people with Original Medicare, whereas Part B is medical coverage for doctor visits, tests, etc.... premium has no monthly costs.
-Premium-free Part A coverage (hospital insurance) is paid in full through payroll taxes.
-Certain deductiblesA deductible is an amount a beneficiary must pay for their health care expenses before the health insurance policy begins to pay its share.... and Coinsurance is a percentage of the total you are required to pay for a medical service. ... also apply.
+For most people, the Medicare Part A premiumMost beneficiaries get Medicare Part A benefits (inpatient coverage) premium-free based on the number of years they paid Medicare taxes.
+However, beneficiaries that did not pay Medicare taxes for the required 10 years pay a... has no monthly costs.
+Premium-free Part AMedicare Part A is hospital coverage for Medicare beneficiaries.
+It covers inpatient care in hospitals and skilled nursing facilities.
+It also covers limited home healthcare services and hospice care. coverage (hospital insurance) is paid in full through payroll taxes.
+Certain deductiblesA deductible is an amount a beneficiary must pay for their health care expenses before the health insurance policy begins to pay its share. and coinsuranceCoinsurance is a percentage of the total you are required to pay for a medical service. also apply.

-Medicare Advantage (MA), also known as Medicare Part C, are health plans from private insurance companies that are available to people eligible for Original Medicare (Medicare Part A and Medicare Part B).... members may pay an additional monthly premium if their Part A and Part B premiums do not cover the full cost of the plan.
+Medicare Advantage planMedicare Advantage (MA), also known as Medicare Part C, are health plans from private insurance companies that are available to people eligible for Original Medicare (Medicare Part A and Medicare Part B). members may pay an additional monthly premium if their Part A and Part BMedicare Part B is medical coverage for people with Original Medicare benefits.
+It covers doctor visits, preventative care, tests, durable medical equipment, and supplies.
+Medicare Part B pays 80 percent of most medically necessary healthcare services. premiums do not cover the full cost of the plan.
 Some plans have an annual health plan deductible and all plans have copaymentsA copayment, also known as a copay, is a set dollar amount you are required to pay for a medical service. on health services.